 - Residual value.
 The expected value of an asset at the end of a specified period, such as the value of a car at the end of a lease.

 - Risk.
 In insurance, this can specifically refer to the chance of you making a claim and how much it’s likely to cost.
-This can directly affect your premiums.
+This directly affects your premiums.
 Your risk factors include things like age, the type of car you drive and how much it costs.

 - SR-22.
 A document that demonstrates proof of financial responsibility for persons convicted of certain traffic violations.
 They are often mandatory after license suspensions or other major driving infractions.